HorizonHnk/Streamlit-Demo-App-Interactive-Web-Apps-with-Python/README.md

+## Introduction to Streamlit Demo App

+The **Streamlit Demo App** is a simple yet powerful web application designed to showcase the capabilities of **Streamlit**, a Python framework for building interactive web applications.
+This repository provides a ready-to-run example that demonstrates various **Streamlit widgets, data visualization techniques, and layout components** to help users quickly create and deploy interactive applications.

+With just a few lines of code, **Streamlit** enables developers to build dashboards, machine learning interfaces, and data-driven web applications—without requiring deep web development knowledge.

+### This demo includes:
+- ✅ **Interactive Widgets** – Sliders, text inputs, buttons, checkboxes, and more.
+- ✅ **Data Visualization** – Charts using Matplotlib, Altair, and Plotly.
+- ✅ **Dynamic Layouts** – Columns, sidebars, and expanders for better content organization.
+- ✅ **User Interaction** – Text inputs, dropdowns, and file uploads to enhance interactivity.

+Whether you're a beginner exploring **Streamlit** or an experienced developer looking for a quick reference, this repository provides a hands-on guide to building **interactive Python web applications with ease**. 🚀

 ### Step 1: Create a GitHub Repository
 1. Go to [GitHub](https://github.com) and log in to your account.
 2. Click on the `+` sign in the top-right corner and select **New repository**.